Skip to content

 result() -> Any

-Blocks until the Future is resolved, then returns the result.
+Blocks until the Future resolves and returns the result.

 Returns: